Find local schools that offer CNA training in Hawaii

 Can I Transfer My CNA License to Hawaii?

-If you are a certified nursing assistant from another state and have just moved to Hawaii you can apply to the Nursing Aide Registry in Hawaii for what is called “reciprocity”.
-As long as you can provide verification that you completed a state approved CNA certification program, are currently certified in another state, and have worked as a CNA recently.
-You would not need to take the Hawaii exam or training if you are granted reciprocity.
-All CNA licenses need to be renewed every two years and must have worked a minimum of 160 hours within those two years.
+If you are a certified nursing assistant from another state and have just moved to Hawaii, you can apply to the Hawaii Nursing Aide Registry for what is called “reciprocity.”
+First, you must verify that you completed a state-approved CNA training in Hawaii.
+Additionally, you need to demonstrate that you are certified in another state and have worked as a CNA within the last year.

 American Red Cross – Hawaii State Chapter